NVIDIA/nvidia-container-toolkit/README.md

 [Checkout the Contributing document!](CONTRIBUTING.md)

 * Please let us know by [filing a new issue](https://github.com/NVIDIA/nvidia-container-toolkit/issues/new)
-* You can contribute by creating a [pull request](https://github.com/NVIDIA/nvidia-container-toolkit/compare) to our public GitHub repository
+* You can contribute by creating a [merge request](https://gitlab.com/nvidia/container-toolkit/container-toolkit/-/merge_requests/new) to our public GitLab repository

+## Releases and Updates

+For the latest releases and updates, check the [CHANGELOG](https://github.com/NVIDIA/libnvidia-container/blob/main/CHANGELOG.md).